 - Slightly reduce Sharpness

-- Use Matte effect by lifting blacks in Tone Curve
+- Use Matte effect by lifting the blacks in Tone Curve

 Steps to create vintage photo effects: